autowarefoundation/autoware.universe/perception/autoware_crosswalk_traffic_light_estimator/README.md

 ## Purpose

 `autoware_crosswalk_traffic_light_estimator` estimates pedestrian traffic signals which can be summarized as the following two tasks:
-- Estimate pedestrian traffic signals which are not subject to be detected by perception pipeline.
+- Estimate pedestrian traffic signals that are not subject to be detected by perception pipeline.
-- Estimates whether pedestrian traffic signals are flashing and modifies the result.
+- Estimate whether pedestrian traffic signals are flashing and modify the result.

 This module works without `~/input/route`, but its behavior is outputting the subscribed results as is.